David Nyika: Professional career

-Early career

 On 26 January 2021, it was announced that Nyika would make his professional debut against Jesse Maio on the undercard of Joseph Parker vs. Junior Fa at Spark Arena on 27 February 2021.
 The bout would end in strange fashion as following a big right hand landed by Nyika that floored Maio, Maio would protest that the punch landed behind the head.
 Despite protestations from Maio that he had been hit behind the head, Nyika was awarded the win just 29 seconds into the opening round.